formkit/docs-content/inputs/datepicker.md

 ---
   label: 'Timezones, dates, and formats case study'
 ---
-In order to work with dates and times in JavaScript it is useful to have an initial understand of the `Date` object.
-The date object in JavaScript is fundamentally a a Unix timestamp (number of milliseconds since `Jan 1 1970 at 00:00:00Z`).
+In order to work with dates and times in JavaScript, it is useful to have a basic understanding of the `Date` object.
+The date object in JavaScript is fundamentally a Unix timestamp (number of milliseconds since `Jan 1 1970 at 00:00:00Z`).
 However, it is *always* localized to the client’s time.
 This localization is expressed in an an offset from `UTC`.
 Your browser’s current time is:

 :CurrentTime{label="Client (browser) time"}